What is Cisco Packet Tracer Software? – What is Cisco Packet Tracer? Do you know it? Or, did you even hear it? Let’s explain step by step it.

 To download the Cisco Packet Tracer 7 network simulator program and install to your computer, browse the topic called “How to Install Cisco Packet Tracer 7?“.

-Install Cisco Packet Tracer 7 in Windows 10 ⇒ Video
+How to Install Cisco Packet Tracer 7 in Windows 10 ⇒ Video

 What is Cisco Packet Tracer Software? – We have completed the topic called the What is Cisco Packet Tracer Software ?.
 I have tried to define the Cisco Packet Tracer program and to give some information about who was developed and who was using it in general.
 After I’ve pointed out the tools for the interface of the program, I’ve explained the tools that I think might be useful for beginners.